Welcome to Maysnet

 Oct.
 19: Executive Certificate in Business Essentials – Session One

 Oct.
 20: Collegiate Sales Competition

 Oct.
 20: Humana Healthcare Analytics Case Competition: Virtual Workshop

 Oct.
 20: MRE Speaker Series – Bank of the Ozarks

 IN THE NEWS

-All announcements/news for consideration to be shown on the video monitors throughout the Wehner building should be submitted through a Marketing and Communications request form at mays.tamu.edu/maysnet by the Friday before the week it should run.
+All announcements/news for video monitors throughout the Wehner building should be submitted through a request form at mays.tamu.edu/maysnet by the Friday before the week it will run.
 The graphics must be exactly 1280 x 768 pixels in size.